Criminal Justice (Amendment) Bill

 Overview

-The Criminal Justice (Amendment) Bill aims to reform sentencing practices in England and Wales.
-Key changes include establishing minimum and maximum sentence requirements for determinate prison terms, mandating consideration of an offender's mental health in sentencing decisions, and requiring completion of offender management programs for certain prisoners before early release.
+This Criminal Justice (Amendment) Bill aims to reform sentencing practices in England and Wales.
+Key changes include introducing mandatory minimum and maximum sentences for determinate prison terms, requiring courts to consider offenders' mental health, and mandating participation in offender management programs for certain prisoners eligible for early release.

 Description